Moritz Wels

-Moritz Wels (born 25 September 2004) is an Austrian professional footballer who plays for Sturm Graz.
+Moritz Wels (born 25 September 2004) is an Austrian professional footballer who plays for WSG Tirol, on loan from Austria Wien.

 Club career

+Sturm Graz

 Having played with Sturm Graz since the under-12, Moritz Wels made his professional debut for The Blackies on 27 October 2021, coming on as a substitute during a Cup game against SV Ried.
 Having then become the youngest player to ever play for the club, he signed his first professional contract a few days after.

 The following week, Wels played his first Europa League game, replacing Anderson Niangbo during a 1–1 away draw against Real Sociedad, becoming the youngest Austrian to ever play in the competition, surpassing Yusuf Demir's previous record.

-He made his Austrian Football Bundesliga debut on the 27 February 2022, replacing Alexander Prass during a 3–0 home win against TSV Hartberg.
+He made his Austrian Football Bundesliga debut on 27 February 2022, replacing Alexander Prass during a 3–0 home win against TSV Hartberg.

-Having fully become part of the professional squad during the 2022 pre-season, he took part in the Champions League qualifications games against Dynamo Kyiv, as the club from Graz only failed to advance after extra-time.
+Having fully become part of the professional squad during the 2022 pre-season, he took part in the Champions League qualifications games against Dynamo Kyiv, as the club from Graz failed to advance after extra-time.

+Austria Wien

+Wels signed with Austria Wien on 26 June 2023.

+WSG Tirol

+On 23 June 2025, Wels joined WSG Tirol on loan for the 2025-26 season.

 International career

-Moritz Wels is a youth international for Austria, being part of all the Austrian selections up until the under-18, with whom he became a regular goalscorer, most notably netting a double against Sweden in October 2021.
+Moritz Wels is a youth international player for Austria, being part of all the Austrian selections up until the under-18, with whom he became a regular goalscorer, most notably netting a double against Sweden in October 2021.